College of General Studies

 Why should I attend University Orientation?

-University Orientation ensures that you are properly registered for classes and that you receive important information to help you succeed.
+University Orientation ensures that you are properly registered for classes and sets the expectations of what it means to be a citizen at Boston University.
+You will receive important information to help you succeed.
 Orientation attendance for all new students is mandatory.

 How do I register for University Orientation?

-Once you have paid your enrollment deposit, you will be able to register for University Orientation at www.bu.edu/orientation starting May 1, 2015.
+Once you have paid your deposit, you will be able to register for University Orientation at www.bu.edu/orientation starting on May 1, 2017.

 Are there benefits to attending an earlier session?

-It is to your advantage to attend University Orientation in June or July.
+It is to your advantage to attend University Orientation in June.
 Although classes are opened up throughout the summer, going to an earlier session allows you greater course selection at more convenient times than later in the summer.
 Students who attend earlier sessions have stated that it is comforting to be familiar with Boston and complete class selection a month or more before classes begin.
-This allows new Terriers to positively visualize themselves as part of the Boston University community.
+This allows new Terriers to positively visualize themselves as part of the BU Community.

-Students who attend sessions in June and July are also eligible to apply for FYSOP, the First-Year Student Outreach Project.
-Students selected to participate in FYSOP return to campus one week prior to the start of the fall semester to engage in a week of education and service in one of eleven focus areas, including abilities, animals, children, elders, environment, gender and sexuality, homelessness and housing, human rights, food justice, public health, and urban engagement.
-FYSOP offers students the opportunity to reconnect with friends met during Orientation, meet peers with similar passions, explore the neighborhoods of Boston and make positive community change through service.
+Students who attend sessions in June are also eligible to register for the First-Year Student Outreach Project, FYSOP.
+Students who participate in FYSOP return to campus on August 28, one week prior to the start of the fall semester.
+The 700 students who participate engage in a week of education, community service, and reflection as a part of a smaller team of 10-15 new students and three upperclassmen who serve as leaders.
+FYSOP offers students the opportunity to reconnect with friends met during Orientation, meet peers with similar passions, explore the neighborhoods of Boston, and make positive community change through service. https://www.bu.edu/csc/community-service-center-programs/fysop/

 Is there a Parent Program?

 Parent Orientation runs concurrently with University Orientation.
 We strongly encourage parents to attend.
-Approximately half of incoming students’ families attend Parent & Sibling Orientation.
-There are cost-effective housing options at the Student Residence at 33 Harry Agganis Way for some individuals attending sessions in June and July.
+Approximately half of incoming students’ families attend Parent & Sibling Orientations.

-Students are required to stay on campus in a Boston University residence hall on Thursday night.
+Students are required to stay on campus at a BU Residence Hall on Thursday night.
 Additional nights are available by request for Tuesday, Wednesday, Friday, and Saturday.
 There are a limited number of rooms available for participating parents Tuesday through Saturday.
 This is a good opportunity for parents to experience college life and enjoy a beautiful view of the city of Boston.

-For more information about preparing for Orientation and the College of General Studies visit http://www.bu.edu/cgsnow/.
+For more information about the College of General Studies visit http://www.bu.edu/cgs.